The high-resolution FIbre-fed Echelle Spectrograph (FIES)

 FIES comes with dedicated reduction software (FIEStool), which

-provides a fully reduced spectrum for quick-look analysis after the
+provides a fully reduced spectrum for (quick-look) analysis after the

-nightly calibration frames.
+data using the nightly calibration frames.